DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

   caption: "Figure 7: Check details and add users page" }) }}

-## Other considerations
+## Future considerations

 We considered some changes which were not implemented.
+We could consider them for a future iteration.

 ### Uploading a CSV file